clair3F/IP_App/README.md

 * I would add in the use of TLS and then encrypt the data with AES 128 bit or higher for a more secure sending of data.
 Other protocols and security principles could be looked into the extend this further.
 The solution could also implement FTPS protocol which is a good file transfer protocol which uses the TLS protocol.
 * I would look into ways to extend this to a larger system such as testing it with large amounts of data and also the folder solution discussed in the first improvement.
 * I would also optimise the file sending with partially similar data by potentially noting what the previous file contained and then only sending the new data.
 The server would then need to know where to write the new data in the file.
+* Currently when a client disconnects the server also shuts down.
+This could be improved to keep the server constant and just check that the connecting client still wants to monitor the same directory.
+So the client sends the server the directory name.
+This could also be extended to have the server accept multiple connections and monitor multiple directories at once.

 Interesting Improvements:
 * It would be interesting to implement this with a threaded system for quicker checks of the dictionary and updates; however, this would need to involve good concurrency and checks that files arent being sent multiple times.